 The evaluation may indicate changes to the volume of traffic or the degree of risk have culminated in the need to consider changes such as:

-The delineated VTS area.
+The delineated VTS area (including the need for sub-areas or sectors).

 The categories of participating ships.